burkeholland/quick-start/src/chapters/chapter2.md

 application.start();
 ```

-Here, we're requiring, or importing, the tns module 'application' which includes various other modules that are useful globally.
-Then, we set the main screen of our app to be the 'login' screen which we'll look at below.
-And then we start up the app which loads the css as you can discover by looking in for the loadCss() function in app/tns_modules/application/application-common.js.
+Here, we're requiring, or importing, the NativeScript module 'application'.
+Then, we set the main screen of your app to be the 'login' screen which we'll look at below.

+>NativeScript supports JavaScript modules and their implementation follows the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS).
+Using the '[require](http://wiki.commonjs.org/wiki/Modules/1.1#Module_Context)' function at the top of this file allows us to identify a module to be imported, and it returns the exported API of this module.
+Similarly, we see the variable 'exports', which is an object that the module may add its API to as it executes.

-Now that our app is ready for development, let's turn our attention to its UI.
+Now that your app is ready for development, you can turn your attention to its UI.
+Let's add some UI components to make your login screen show more than just an image.

 ### UI Components

 First let's take a look at the UI components.
-You'll find several folders in app/views.
+Let's dig into the files where you create the UI, which reside in the app/views folder.
 Each folder contains one page of your app: list, login, and register are there already.
 If you look at app/views/login, you'll see three files.
-We're going to turn our attention to app/views/login/login.xml.
+Open up the login.xml file.

-In NativeScript's framework, you can construct a UI either using xml or JavaScript.
+NativeScript allows you to construct a UI either using xml or JavaScript.
 Often, it's a bit easier to write your presentation layer in xml.
 Build out the login screen by adding some UI components, namely three boxes or "Borders", two textfields, and a button.

 **Exercise: Add UI components to login.xml**